openmobilityfoundation/curb-data-specification/curbs/README.md

 ## Policy

 A Policy object is a rule that allows or prohibits a particular set of users from using a particular curb at a particular time or times.
 Multiple Policy objects together define the full extent of regulations within a [Curb Zone](#curb-zone).
-The design of the Policy object borrows heavily from the work of the [CurbLR](https://github.com/curblr/curblr-spec) project.
+The design of the Policy object borrows heavily from the work of the [CurbLR](https://github.com/curblr/curblr-spec) project, with additions for the larger scope of CDS.

 The `policy` field within the FeatureCollection returned by [Query Curb Zones](#query-curb-zones) contains a list of the Policy objects referenced by the returned zones.
 In addition, the [Query Curb Policies](#query-curb-policies) endpoint return the complete list of policies.